US House passes $95 billion Ukraine, Israel aid package, sends to Senate

 Biden, who had urged Congress since last year to approve the additional aid to Ukraine, said in a statement: "It comes at a moment of grave urgency, with Israel facing unprecedented attacks from Iran and Ukraine under continued bombardment from Russia."

 The vote on passage of the Ukraine funding was 311-112.
-But significantly, 112 Republicans opposed the legislation, with only 101 in support.
+Significantly, 112 Republicans opposed the legislation, with only 101 in support.

 "Mike Johnson is a lame duck ... he's done," far-right Republican Representative Marjorie Taylor Greene told reporters afterward.